BlockNeko-11/NekoCore/Readme.md

 # Neko Core
 A cross-loader development library provides utilities and shared code in my mods.

-Now it does not depend on Architectury API.

 ## Features
 - "DeferredRegister" manager (based on Architectury API)
 - Forge-like Event bus